Gad-Bioinfo-Lab/cnvCompare/README.md

 A lot of possibilities, but first check if your intervals are merged : cnvcallers can possibly call overlapping events at the same copy level.
 If it's the case additionnal counts are added for the involved breakpoints.
 Secondly, please note that duplication levels are cut at n=5 (meaning that if you get a cn level at 6 or 7 or 8 or more, it's turned to 5) So if you have overlapping events at level copy superior to 5, it would be counted as if it was not merged.
 We are working on an automatic detection of these cases, and a correction, but it's still in development.
+- Some VCF lines are skipped, why ?
+Probably because your VCF doesn't contain the copy level value.
+You need it as described in the VCF 4.1+ specifications.
+Either you have a "VALUE" tag in the INFO field, either you have a "CN" tag in the "FORMAT" field.
+If you have nothing, it's not possible to guess the CN value, so your line / sample is skipped.
+- Will you implement the same method for the translocation events ?
+Yes, soon.